ad-freiburg/qlever/docs/advanced_features.md

 * The numbers of distinct subjects, predicates and objects (only available if 6 permutations are built)
 * The name of the text index (if one is present)
 * The number of text records in the text index (if text index present)
-* The number of word occurrences/postings in the text index (if text index present)
+* The number of word occurrences/postings in the text index (if a text index is present)
-* The number of entity occurrences/postings in the text index (if text index present)
+* The number of entity occurrences/postings in the text index (if a text index is present)

-The names of a index is the name of the input nt file (and wordsfile for the text index) but can also be specified manually while building an index.
+The name of an index is the name of the input `.nt` file (and wordsfile for the text index) but can also be specified manually while building an index.
-Therefore, IndexbuilderMain takes two optional arguments: --text-index-name (-T) and --kb-index-name (-K).
+Therefore, IndexbuilderMain takes two optional arguments: `--text-index-name` (`-T`) and `--kb-index-name` (`-K`).

 ## Send vs Compute

-Currently, QLever does not compute partial results if there is a LIMIT modifier.
+Currently, QLever does not compute partial results if there is a `LIMIT` modifier.

 However, strings (for entities and text excerpts) are only resolved for those items that are actually send.
-Furthermore, in a UI, it is usually beneficial to get less than all result rows by default.
+Furthermore, a UI usually only requires a limited amount of rows at a time.

-While it is recommended for applications to specify a LIMIT, some experiments want to measure the time to produce the full result but not block the UI.
+While specifying a `LIMIT` is recommended, some experiments may want to measure the time to produce the full result.
-Therefore an additional HTTP parameter "&send=<x>" can be used to only send x result rows but to compute the fully readable result for everything according to LIMIT.
+Therefore an additional HTTP parameter `&send=<x>` can be used to send only k result rows while still computing the readable result for up to `LIMIT` rows. to LIMIT.

-**IMPORTANT: Unless you want to measure QLever's performance, using LIMIT (+ OFFSET for sequential loading) should be preferred in all applications.
-That way should be faster and standard SPARQL without downsides.**
+**IMPORTANT: Unless you want to measure QLever's performance, using `LIMIT` (+ `OFFSET` for sequential loading) is preferred in all applications. `LIMIT` is faster and produces the same output as the `send` parameter**